dannydenenberg/Starlight/README.md

 ```python
 $ python3 main.py
 ```
 4. Talk to Starlite!
-All commands issued at starlite must begin with the word "starlite", such as "starlite, send an email"
+All commands issued at starlite must begin with the word *"starlite"* or contain the word *"starlite"*, such as **"starlite, send an email"** or **"hey starlite, google search beethoven"**

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.